levileviov/project-Angular/README.md

 # project-Angular
-frontend whis Angular
+frontend with Angular

-backend whis Nodejs, sendind calls Query to the bd,
+backend with Nodejs, sendind calls Query to the bd,

 First you need to register on the site, you can also use Google

-this project can create task's, contact's, customers, and a small shop website.
+this project can create tasks, contacts, customers and a small shop website.

 I hope you enjoy :)